-The fiduciary trust fund is used to account for resources legally held in trust for private donations for scholarship awards and agency funds.
+The fiduciary trust fund is used to account for resources legally held in trust for the state unemployment insurance claims, for private donations for scholarship awards, payroll related activities and student related activities which are supported and controlled by student organizations and clubs.
 All resources of the fund, including any earnings on invested resources, may be used to support the intended purpose.
 There is no requirement that any portion of these resources be preserved as capital.
-The agency funds account for assets held by the District as an agent for student activities, payroll deductions and withholdings and state unemployment insurance claims.
-The funds for the student activities fund are solely for noninstructional student activities and the school administration does not have management involvement.
-The funds for the state unemployment insurance claims funds are held to reimburse the state for unemployment benefits for terminated employees.
-The payroll funds are held to remit withholdings to respective state, federal and other agencies.